Three Agreements For Hiring Sales and Lead Generators Posted on Oct 28, 2016

 All solar companies should have well-written, comprehensive Solar Sales Commission Policies.
 This type of policy can be attached to employment agreements, offer letters and independent contractor agreements or simply issued by the company as its policy for paying sales commissions.
 Most companies do not realize how complex creating these policies can be and find themselves owing unintended commissions.
 Since commissions are considered “wages” by law, any failure to timely pay commissions triggers interest and penalties.
 The policy needs to artfully craft terms like commission clawbacks, when and how the commissions are deemed “earned,” and what happens at termination of the sales relationship.

-2. Referral Agreements: For business partners that will provide leads in exchange for cash from a solar company.
+2. Referral Agreements: For business partners that provide leads in exchange for referral fees.

-When a company wants to pay an individual or company a simple referral fee to receive leads, a Referral Agreement should be used.
-These agreements are also surprisingly complex.
-Careful attention should be paid to what constitutes a "referral," how long the obligation to pay referrals lasts, whether any restrictions on territories and overall fees is intended, and many other important details that define when a referral is owed.
+When a company wants to pay an individual or company a referral fee to receive leads, a Referral Agreement can be used.
+Care should be taken as to what qualifies as a "referral," how long the obligation to pay referral fees lasts, whether there are any restrictions on territories and/or a maximum amount of fees, and any other important details that will trigger when the fees are owed.
+Payment of referral fees is not illegal absent bribery, fraud or a statutory prohibition.
+Prior to entering these agreements, companies should ensure no statutory prohibitions applies to the referral situation.

 3. Origination Sales Broker Agreements: For sales originators who generate leads, manage relationships with customers and source sales prospects – for e.g., companies look to originators to have a broad network of contacts and good reputation.